AndreiKurilov/ToDo/README.md

-Creating To Do with React
+Creating To Do with React: https://andreikurilov.github.io/ToDo/